nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 The Partition Manager is activated for all multi-image builds, regardless of which build strategy is used for the child image.

 .. note::
-   When you build a multi-image application using the Partition Manager, the Device Tree Source flash partitions are ignored.
+   When you build a multi-image application using the Partition Manager, the devicetree source flash partitions are ignored.

 .. _pm_overview: